-The AltaView 1553 tools can be used with the ENET-1553-EBR for EBR1553 (10MBPS 1553 on RS485), link mode only (spec mode not supported).
+The AltaView 1553 tools can be used with the ENET-1553-EBR and MEZ-EBR devices for EBR1553 (10MBPS 1553 on RS485).
+The EBR devices are single function only so when opened the user is presented with a dialog to select whether to operate the device as a Bus Controller, Remote Terminal or Bus Monitor.
+Also with this dialog, the user can select whether to operate the EBR device in Link or Spec mode (see the EBR hardware manual for more information on Link and Spec modes).
 EBR1553 does not allow RTRT messages so the BC Control Panel disables the "Add RTRT" button.
 The Bus Monitor tools assume 1553 timing (1MBPS) for calculating intermessage gap time, status response time, and total message time, so these times are not accurate in EBR1553 mode (10MBPS).
 Intermessage gap times and status response times can be corrected by subtracting 1.8us.
 Total message time can be approximated by dividing by 10.